-Fixed deposits at the reporting date had maturity between 4 days to 12 months (2022: 1 month) from the end of the financial year, with interest rate ranging from 0.50% to 3.75% (2022: 0.2% to 2.20%) Fixed deposits with maturity dates more than 3 months can be withdrawn anytime before the maturity dates without penalty.
+(i) Fixed deposit at the reporting date had maturity between of 12 months (2023: 4 days to 12 months) from the end of the financial year, with interest rate of 1% (2023: 0.50% to 3.75%).
+Fixed deposits with maturity dates more than 3 months can be withdrawn at any time before the maturity dates without penalty.
 However, any interest receivable will be forfeited upon pre-mature withdrawal.
 As the principal value of the deposits is readily convertible to cash, they form part of the cash and cash equivalents in the consolidated statements of cash flows.

-9. TRADE AND OTHER PAYABLES
+8. TRADE AND OTHER PAYABLES